joshuar/go-hass-agent/docs/scripts.md

 - `@monthly`.
 - `@yearly`.

-However, more cron-like formats are supported:
+However, more cron formats are supported:

 - `"30 * * * *"`: every hour on the half hour.
 - `"30 3-6,20-23 * * *"`: in the range 3-6am, 8-11pm.